Mesher Orders explained

-A Mesher Order is a Court Order that governs how the family home will be dealt with after divorce.
-A Mesher Order allows the sale of the family home to be deferred for a certain length of time or until a specific event takes place; such as when the kids leave school.
+A Mesher Order is a court order that says how the family home will be dealt with after divorce.
+A Mesher Order allows the sale of the family home to be pushed back for a certain length of time or until a specific event takes place; such as the kids leaving school.

-When a marriage breaks down, there are inevitably financial matters to be resolved.
-The Courts in England and Wales have very wide ranging powers when it comes to deciding how finances are divided between a couple and there are numerous options available on how the assets are dealt with, including what should happen to the family home.
+When a marriage breaks down, there are often finances and property to deal with.
+The Courts in England and Wales have wide ranging powers on deciding how finances are divided between a couple.
+There are numerous options available when dealing with assets, including what happens to the family home.

 What is a Mesher Order?

-A Mesher Order, also sometimes known as an ‘order for deferred sale’, is an order for the family home to remain in the couple’s joint names until a certain trigger event happens, at which point the property would be sold and the sale proceeds divided.
-These orders are known as ‘Mesher Orders’ as the idea originates from the Divorce case of a couple with the surname ‘Mesher’.
+A Mesher Order (also sometimes known as an ‘order for deferred sale’) is an order for the family home to remain in the couple’s joint names until a certain trigger event happens.
+At this point the property would be sold and the sale proceeds divided between the couple.
+These orders are known as ‘Mesher Orders’ because the idea originates from the divorce case of a couple with the surname 'Mesher'.

-You may want to seek a Mesher Order if you wish to remain in the family home with your children, but do not have the financial means to take over the mortgage on your own.
+You might want to apply for a Mesher Order if you want to stay in the family home with your children, but don't have the financial means to take over the mortgage on your own.
 This would usually mean the property cannot be transferred into your sole name and so you would need your former spouse to remain on the mortgage.
-This does not necessarily mean they will still have to contribute towards the monthly repayments.
+This doesn't necessarily mean they will still have to contribute towards the monthly repayments.

-When there is a Mesher Order, there will be a list of events which would trigger the sale of the property and it would be the first of the events to occur that does this.
+When there is a Mesher Order, there will be a list of events which would trigger the sale of the property.
 Common trigger events are: